 Oil and lead-based paint are hazardous waste, so check with your locality for proper disposal.
 You can ship your paintbrushes and trays to TerraCycle, which will recycle them for a fee.

-How to Recycle Paint Cans
+Paint Cans

-Most curbside recycling programs accept steel paint cans but call your municipality first to double-check, as the paint may be considered a hazardous material in your area.
+Most curbside recycling programs accept steel paint cans, but call your municipality first to double-check, as the paint may be considered a hazardous material in your area.

-How to Recycle Pens & Markers
+Pens & Markers

-How to Recycle Phone Books
+Phone Books

 Phone books are considered mixed-waste paper, so they are safe to toss in curbside recycling!

-How to Recycle Pizza Boxes
+Pizza Boxes

 Even with a little stubborn cheese or grease on the box, pizza boxes can be tossed in curbside recycling.

-How to Recycle Plastic & Generic
+Plastic & Generic

-How to Recycle Plastic Bags
+Plastic Bags

 Collection containers outside grocery stores or pharmacies accept plastic bags for recycling.

-How to Recycle Plastic Bottles
+Plastic Bottles

-You can absolutely include plastic bottles in curbside recycling.
-To optimize space at the processing facility, first crush your plastic bottles.
+You can include plastic bottles in curbside recycling.
+To optimize space at the processing facility, crush your plastic bottles.
 To do this, remove all the liquid, remove the cap, squeeze all the air out, then put the cap back on.
 Water bottle caps are recyclable in most localities.

-How to Recycle Plumbing Fixtures
+Plumbing Fixtures

 Contact your local municipality.
 Habitat for Humanity ReStore accepts items in good condition.